-Join Robert Smallwood for an in-depth discussion in this video Investment justifications, part of Introduction to Information Governance.
+Join Robert Smallwood for an in-depth discussion in this video Investment justifications, part of Learning Information Governance.

 - [Voiceover] Justifying your investment…in information governance programs.…Focus on what is called ROT in the information…governance community, which is redundant,…obsolete, or trivial information.…This is information that your organization…doesn't need to keep, it doesn't need to have.…It's either copies of copies, it's information…that's outdated, or it's information…that has no value.…You can get rid of ROT and show a short term payback.…Now how do you find ROT?…You use file analysis software.…File analysis software will go out and scan…all the files in your organization…across your network attached drives, your shared drives,…your storage area network, or any other storage devices.…